Webinar explains help for water quality projects

-Anyone interested in getting financial help to improve water quality on their property can attend an online grant programs webinar from 8 a.m. to 12:30 p.m.
+Anyone interested in getting financial help to improve water quality on their property is invited to an online grant programs webinar from 8 a.m. to 12:30 p.m.
 Thursday, Nov.
-5
+5.

 The webinar is being offered by the Partners of Scott County Watersheds in partnership with the Nutrient Research Center of Iowa State University, Ames.